Varicose veins treatment

 Why should I treat my varicose veins?

-This treatment improves circulation and reduces the heaviness, cramping, inflammation and other symptoms associated with varicose veins.
 In addition to aesthetic improvement, it will prevent long-term complications.

 What are the side effects and complications associated with varicose veins treatment?